Lind-Project/lind-wasm/docs/index.md

 - **Cage**: This term describes the isolated memory namespace that an application executes in.
 It is analogous to a process in Linux.
     - Can run legacy code compiled with Wasm as a target
     - Protects and isolates memory, control flow, etc.
 - **Microvisor**: RawPOSIX is a small kernel running within the Lind process.
 This is analogous to the Linux kernel.
+Note, however, that this and all of the rest of Lind runs as an unprivileged Linux process.
     - Provides a POSIXish interface (runs most Linux programs)
     - Handles file descriptor separation, fork, exec, signals, threading, etc.
 - **3i (three eye)**: Capability-based POSIX interface to call between cages or into the microvisor.
 This is conceptually similar to a programmable system call table.